davide-scalzo/react-native-mixpanel/README.md

 // Set People Properties Once (warning: if no mixpanel profile has been assigned to the current user when this method is called, it will automatically create a new mixpanel profile and the user will no longer be anonymous in Mixpanel)
 Mixpanel.setOnce({"$email": "elvis@email.com", "Created": new Date().toISOString()});

+// Add a new Group for this user.
+// @param Group key
+// @param A valid Mixpanel property type Mixpanel.setGroup('company', 'mixpanel');

+// Register the current user into one Group.
+The Group must be added before setting
+// @param Group key
+// @param a singular group ID Mixpanel.setGroup('company', 'mixpanel');

 // Timing Events
 // Sets the start time for an action, for example uploading an image Mixpanel.timeEvent("Image Upload");